måndag 30 september 2024

 Answer: The oldest elf is X and she’s 2700 years old.
 Elves are immortal and can live for thousands of years.
 Elves are not described with exact age but mentioned in relation to events, eg: X and Y lived before the war, which took place more than two thousand years ago, and they were around 500 years old at the time.

 Correct answer: K is the oldest elf mentioned, he is over six thousand years old.
 The oldest female elf is G, who’s the grandmother of X although her age is not mentioned.
 Interestingly if asked who’s the mother of X, NLM correctly replies A. If asked about A’s age, NLM reasons that since X is the daughter at 2700 years old, A must be born before the world war, and at least more than 500 years earlier just like X and must then be at least 2500 years old.
 This a lot of needless reasoning that ends up with the wrong information.
-When asked about Z’s age, it suggests he’s 4407 years old based on completely correct facts (with the exception of the “7” which is just randomly adds), calculated in the wrong way.
+When asked about Z’s age, it suggests he’s 4407 years old based on completely correct facts (with the exception of the “7” which it just randomly adds), calculated in the wrong way.
 It fails to handle what happens before and after historic events, and it fails to factor in clear references to when an event is described to occur.
 It can also reason about the fact that N is the grandfather of Z and must be at least 11000 years old, which is not wrong although if correctly calculated could be concluded to be at least 17000 years old (if still alive, which is not clear).

 NLM can detect patterns when used frequently although it has trouble figuring out easily derived information based on context.
 Although not described in the books all elven names follow a strict <First name> ai/ei <First name of a parent> pattern.
 NLM concludes this easily and when asked: “What’s the structure of elven first and last names?”
 It describes the above in a wordy way.
 It correctly detects that “ai” and “ei” is used to bind the two pieces together but fails to figure out that “ai” means “daughter of” and “ei” means “son of” which is easily deduced when reading the names in context of the story.